-- Any resident of legal age (19 years old and older) may grow up to four cannabis plants per household (not per person) for personal recreational use.
+Any resident of legal age (i.e. 19 years old and older) may grow up to four cannabis plants per household (not per person) for personal recreational use.
 Four cannabis plants grown for personal recreational use does not require federal approval and is not subject to the Town’s zoning by-law or site plan control.

 The Town of Georgina amended Zoning By-law 500 to implement specific zoning requirements for Cannabis Production Facilities.
-The purpose of the Zoning By-law Amendment is to regulate the permitted location and zoning standards for Designated and Licensed Cannabis Production Facilities, as will be defined within the by-law.
-The amendment generaly proposes to:
+The purpose of the Zoning By-law Amendment is to regulate the permitted location and zoning standards for Designated and Licensed Cannabis Production Facilities, as are defined within the By-law.
+The By-law:

 - Define types of Cannabis Production Faciltiesand other relevant terms;;

-- Permit Cannabis Production Facilities within the Rural (RU), Restricted Industrial (M1), General Industrial (M2), and Business Park 3 (BP-3) Zones;
+- Permits Cannabis Production Facilities within the Rural (RU), Restricted Industrial (M1), General Industrial (M2), and Business Park 3 (BP-3) Zones; and,

-- Implement specific zoning requirements, such as setbacks from sensitive land uses, for Cannabis Production Facilities based on type of Cannabis Production Facility and the zone in which they are located; and,
+- Implements specific zoning requirements, such as setbacks from sensitive land uses, for Cannabis Production Facilities based on type of Cannabis Production Facility and the zone in which they are located.

 - Delete the existing definition of 'Marihuana Production Facility' and related requirements currently contained in Zoning By-law 500.

-It is also proposed that all Cannabis Production Facilities be required to obtain site plan control approval prior to receiving a building permit for the construction of a new facility or an addition to an existing facility.
-Council has directed Planning staff to work with Development Engineering to make the necessary changes to the Site Plan Control By-law through the review of the Site Plan Control By-law which is currently underway.
+All Cannabis Production Facilities are required to obtain site plan control approval prior to receiving a building permit for the construction/establishment of a new facility or an addition to an existing facility.
+A pre-consultation meeting with Town staff is required prior to submitting a site plan control application.